 (a) By the filing party.
 A filing party shall provide conventional service of electronically filed documents that are required to be served to parties who are not JEFS Users or who have not consented to electronic service.
-The paper copy of the document served shall be accompanied by a copy of the Notice of Electronic Filing showing the date and time of filing.
 The filing party shall file a certificate of conventional service.

-(b) By the clerk.
-The clerk shall provide conventional service of any order, decree, or judgment to parties who are not JEFS Users or who have not consented to electronic service.
+(1) The clerk shall provide conventional service of any order, decree, or judgment prepared by the court to parties who are not JEFS Users or who have not consented to electronic service.
 The clerk shall note the service by a text-only entry on the docket or by filing a certificate of conventional service.